Graham County, North Carolina: Public safety

 The Graham County Sheriff's Office protects the court and all county owned facilities, operates the jail, and provides patrol and detective services.
 Graham County Emergency Medical Services provide full-time paramedic level care to all of Graham County, and to a small portion of northwest Swain County.
 As there are no hospitals in Graham County, all patients are transported out of county for emergency care.

 Media

 The Graham Star newspaper has been published weekly in Robbinsville since 1955.
 It faced competition from the Graham Sentinel until the Sentinel closed in 2012.

+Education

+Graham County Schools includes Robbinsville Elementary School, Robbinsville Middle School, and Robbinsville High School.
+In 2026, Graham County broke ground on a new Robbinsville Elementary School.